Combining clustering of variables and feature selection using random forests: Abstract

-High-dimensional data classification is a challenging problem.
-A standard approach to tackle this problem is to perform variables selection, e.g. using stepwise procedures or LASSO approches.
-Another standard way is to perform dimension reduction, e.g. by Principal Component Analysis (PCA) or Partial Least Square (PLS) procedures.
-The approach proposed in this paper combines both dimension reduction and variables selection.
-First, a procedure of clustering of variables (\b{CoV}) is used to built groups of correlated variables in order to reduce the redundancy of information.
-This dimension reduction step relies on the R package \c{ClustOfVar} which can deal with both numerical and categorical variables.
-Secondly, the most relevant synthetic variables (which are numerical variables summarizing the groups obtained in the first step) are selected with a procedure of variable selection using random forests (\b{VSURF}), implemented in the R package \c{VSURF}.
-Numerical performances of the proposed methodology called \b{CoV/VSURF} are compared with direct applications of \b{VSURF} or random forests (\b{RF}) on the original $p$ variables.
-Improvements obtained with the \b{CoV/VSURF} procedure are illustrated on two simulated mixed datasets (cases $n>p$ and $n<<p$) and on a real proteomic dataset.
+Standard approaches to tackle high-dimensional supervised classification problem often include variable selection and dimension reduction procedures.
+The novel methodology proposed in this paper combines clustering of variables and feature selection.
+More precisely, hierarchical clustering of variables procedure allows to build groups of correlated variables in order to reduce the redundancy of information and summarizes each group by a synthetic numerical variable.
+Originality is that the groups of variables (and the number of groups) are unknown a priori.
+Moreover the clustering approach used can deal with both numerical and categorical variables (i.e. mixed dataset).
+Among all the possible partitions resulting from dendrogram cuts, the most relevant synthetic variables (i.e. groups of variables) are selected with a variable selection procedure using random forests.
+Numerical performances of the proposed approach are compared with direct applications of random forests and variable selection using random forests on the original $p$ variables.
+Improvements obtained with the proposed methodology are illustrated on two simulated mixed datasets (cases $n>p$ and $n<p$, where $n$ is the sample size) and on a real proteomic dataset.
+Via the selection of groups of variables (based on the synthetic variables), interpretability of the results becomes easier.